ARTH - Art: Art History

 ARTH 312 History of Decorative Arts: 3 Credits (3 Lec)

-() Offered as needed based on student demand.
+PREREQUISITE: ARTH 200IA, ARTH 201IA for majors only.
+(Rotation) Offered as needed based on student demand.
 This course introduces students to the history of material objects and their built environments in Western Europe and the United States from the early 17th century through the early 20th century.
-The first half of the course covers material and techniques prevalent in the early modern era; the second half engages with debates on the impact of manufacture and machine processes.
+The first half of the course covers material and techniques prevalent in the early modern era; the second half engages with debates on the impact of manufacture and machine processes

 ARTH 323 History of Printmaking: 3 Credits (3 Lec)

-PREREQUISITE: ARTH 201IA for majors, no pre-requisite for non majors. () This course examines the history of printmaking in Western Europe and the United Stated Offered as needed based on student demand.
+PREREQUISITE: ARTH 200IA, ARTH 201IA for majors only.
+(Rotation) This course examines the history of printmaking in Western Europe and the United Stated Offered as needed based on student demand.
 From the early fifteenth to the early twentieth century.
 Prints are examined as vehicles for reproduction, political protest and social change

 ARTH 342 Modern Art: 3 Credits (3 Lec)